 “You can get feedback from all kinds of places, not just customers.
 Asking friends is tricky as people close to you tend to be nice, so you have to be open minded and see different avenues.”

-Enterprise Nation is partnering with Vodafone Business to equip 150,000 small and medium-sized businesses with the digital skills they need to take their operations to the next level.
+Enterprise Nation is partnering with Vodafone Business to equip 800,000 small and medium-sized businesses with the digital skills they need to take their operations to the next level over the next three.

 The free training programme – delivered exclusively online, and consisting of workshops, webinars and e-learning modules – will empower businesses to kickstart digital change, adopt new technology, and stay safe online.